“See you down the road.” At the Oscars, where actual nomads will be cleared off the streets ahead of time.

 Well, then.
 Keep McDormand’s A-list corporate pull in mind as you watch her making believe she’s a penniless, gig working nomad.

 Nomadland’s very core is corporatist and capitalist.
 Last year, McDormand told The Hollywood Reporter that Amazon’s participation in the movie “a really smart move…we are telling a story about a person who is benefiting from hard work.”
 Benefiting from hard work.
-If I were Jeff Bezos I’d have fifty foot tall Nomadland posters installed in every single distribution center, complete with that quote, immediately.
+She might as well have said work sets you free.
+If I were Jeff Bezos I’d have fifty foot tall Nomadland posters installed in every single distribution center, complete with McDormand’s quote, immediately.
 Try unionizing that.

 The thing is, the Amazon scenes are utterly superfluous.
 Aesthetically, the movie would not change a whit were they left on the cutting room floor.
 Morally and artistically, it would have been a better film.